 Part of the joy of undertaking this challenge is in the planning and preparation.
 Planning requires knowledge of the area, detailed study of local maps and referring to a few choice websites (see below).
 Preparation might start as far as a year before the big day with a programme of cardio-vascular fitness (normally best achieved by running up and down hills) and continues all the way up to the night before, taping up your feet and the ritual over-consumption of brown pasta.

-Choosing the style in which the challenge is to be completed is also a consideration.
-Traditionally the challenge begins at the summit of Snowdon and ends at the summit of Foel Fras.
+Choosing the style in which to complete the Welsh 3000s challenge is also a consideration.
+Traditionally the challenge begins at the summit of Eyri (Snowdon) and ends at the summit of Foel Fras.
 Getting to and from these summits normally adds another 8 miles to the day – and that’s 8 miles which are not counted as a part of the challenge!
 It’s like doing the London marathon – but walking to the start line for two hours first.

-With this in mind there are all sorts of permutations: to bivvy on Snowdon and start ‘fresh’ the next day or to start at Pen y Pass car park and add the ascent of Snowdon to your day.
-Personally my days of sleeping at or near the summit of Snowdon are over: it’s unbelievably busy up there with the world and his wife attempting one challenge or another keeping you far from sleep.
+With this in mind there are all sorts of permutations: to bivvy on Yr Wyddfa (Snowdon) and start ‘fresh’ the next day or to start at Pen y Pass car park and add the ascent of Snowdon to your day.
+Personally my days of sleeping at or near the summit of Yr Wyddfa (Snowdon) are over: it’s unbelievably busy up there with the world and his wife attempting one challenge or another keeping you far from sleep.
 Of course – if you’re not going to be dogged by tradition you may also decide to begin with Crib Goch or go South to North and start at Foel Fras.